Prijedor: Economy

 Prijedor is a large service and industrial centre and hosts some of the largest companies in Bosnia and Herzegovina.

 It has a developed financial sector; 11 international banks are represented in the city, as well as 5 microfinance organizations and a foundation for development.
 The city's huge economic potential lies in its strategic geographical location, as it is close to Zagreb, Belgrade, Budapest and Vienna, giving it one of the best climates for economic expansion in Bosnia and Herzegovina.

-The arable land around the city, raw minerals and growth of the highly educated population in the city proper gives it a unique combination of both being able to produce sophisticated industrial products, and food and service industries.
+The arable land around the city, raw minerals and growth of the educated population in the city proper gives it a combination of being able to produce industrial products, and food and service industries.